lulusam/railspet/README.md

 _Only_ if you already have successfully installed Ruby on Rails on your local machine, follow these steps:
   1. Git clone this repo onto your local machine.
-      - In the terminal, type `git clone: https://github.com/traumverloren/railspet.git`
+      - In the terminal, type `git clone https://github.com/traumverloren/railspet.git`
       - Make sure you are in your projects folder or wherever you want to store your projects.
   2. Navigate into this folder by typing `cd railspet`
   2. Next, type: `bundle install`